agilista/numbers_to_words_tests/README.md

 The tests are run by loading in all the values from the expected_values.properties file and the actual_values.properties file.
-Either produce the actual file programmatically, or copy and paste from your console into this file.
+Either produce the actual_values.properties file programmatically, or copy and paste from your console into this file.

 The format is: